College Football Playoff Notebook: Auburn Holds the Key to Creating a Giant Mess

 Sure, an upset seems unlikely.
 Nevertheless, most of us suggested the same thing before Iowa State toppled Oklahoma.
 Or before Syracuse clipped Clemson or Iowa hammered Ohio State.
 The smallest spread of those three matchups was 20.5 points, per OddsShark.

 Miami is a 19-point favorite against Virginia.
 The line shouldn't be terribly different when it visits Pitt.
-Wilder things have happened this season.
+Wilder things have happened.

 Getting to the top of the rankings is difficult, but staying there is even tougher.
 And it's a challenge these Hurricanes have never encountered.